 - have various volunteers working on the site

-- want to use it, more or less, to represent an offline business or organization, and/or
+- want to use it, more or less, to represent an offline business or organization, or

 - belong to a volunteer organization – where the webmaster changes year after year.

-If you don’t want to learn about WordPress – then stop right here.
+If you don’t want to learn about self hosted WordPress – then stop right here.

-2. Do You Know the Difference Between Self Hosted WordPress and WordPress.com?
+2. You Don’t Know the Difference Between Self Hosted WordPress and WordPress.com

 This week alone I spoke to one person that was trying to log into her self hosted site using WordPress.com and another that had repeatedly tried to “call WordPress” when her self hosted site crashed.